 All medical certificates need to:

-- be written legibly, minimising the use of medical terms for easy comprehension
+- be written legibly (if relevant), minimising the use of medical terms for easy comprehension

 - disclose only information that is accurate and based upon clinical observation, any patient comment should be clearly distinguished from clinical observation

 - clearly identify the examination date and the expected period of treatment.

 All retrospective medical certificates should be clearly marked as "retrospective".

 Work and Income has the following medical certificates for clients when they are applying for financial assistance.

 - Supported Living Payment medical certificate for a person being cared for

 You may also be asked to provide a Host Doctor Report or medical information to support an application for PATHS.

 To complete a Work and Income medical certificate you must be: